syedeqbal/Distributed_optimization/README.md

-A federated multi-agent system is a multi-agent system wherein agents collaborate with a central server to optimize system goals without sharing their private information.
+The paper proposes a federated multi-agent system is a multi-agent system wherein agents collaborate with a central server to optimize system goals without sharing their private information.
 We develop a communication-efficient solution to resource